moby/buildkit/docs/slsa-definitions.md

 ```

 For builds initialized from a remote context, like a Git or HTTP URL, this
-object defines to URL to the context and its immutable digest.
-For builds using
+object defines the context URL and its immutable digest in the `uri` and `digest` fields.
-a local frontend, such as a Dockerfile, the `entryPoint` field defines the path
+For builds using a local frontend, such as a Dockerfile, the `entryPoint` field defines the path
 for the frontend file that initialized the build (`filename` frontend option).

 ## `invocation.parameters` [(SLSA)](https://slsa.dev/provenance/v0.2#invocation.parameters)